flyingcircusio/fc-nixos/doc/src/index.md

 global_sync_id: "v2"
 ---

-# Flying Circus Opera’s Manual
+# Flying Circus Operator’s Manual

 **Welcome to the Flying Circus documentation.** This manual covers platform architecture, application deployment guides, and reference documentation for all managed roles and infrastructure services.